Gyeongju: Cuisine

-The cuisine of Gyeongju is generally similar to other areas of Gyeongsang province: spicy and salty.
+The cuisine of Gyeongju is generally similar to other areas of Gyeongsang Province: spicy and salty.
 However, it has distinctive tastes according to region and several local specialties known nationwide.
 The most famous of these is "Gyeongju bread" or "Hwangnam bread", a red-bean pastry first baked in 1939 and now sold throughout the country.
 Chalboribbang, made with locally produced glutinous barley, is also a pastry with a filling of red bean paste.
 Local specialties with a somewhat longer pedigree include beopju, a traditional Korean liquor produced by the Gyeongju Choe in Gyo-dong.
 The brewing skill and distill master were designated as Important Intangible Cultural Properties by South Korea government.

-Other local specialities include ssambap, haejangguk, and muk.
+Other local specialties include ssambap, haejangguk, and muk.
 Ssambap refers to a rice dish served with vegetable leaves, various banchan (small side dishes) and condiments such as gochujang (chili pepper paste) or ssamjang (a mixture of soybean paste and gochujang) to wrap them together.
 Most ssambap restaurants in Gyeongju are gathered in the area of Daenuengwon or Grand Tumuli Park.
 Haejangguk is a kind of soup eaten as a hangover cure, and means "soup to chase a hangover".
 A street dedicated to haejangguk is located near Gyeongju National Museum, where 20 haejangguk restaurants are gathered to serve the Gyeongju-style haejangguk.
 The soup is made by boiling soybean sprout, sliced memilmuk (buckwheat starch jelly), sour kimchi (pickled vegetables) and gulfweed in a clear broth of dried anchovy and Alaska pollack.

 The east district of Gyeongju, Gampo-eup town, is adjacent to the sea, so fresh seafood and jeotgal (fermented salted seafood) are abundant.
 There are over 240 seafood restaurants in Gampo Harbor offering various dishes made with seafood caught in the sea, such as hoe (raw fish dishes), jeonboktang (an abalone soup), grilled seafood and others.